How to work with Google Analytics data in Klipfolio

 You can also start with PowerMetrics to validate the data you’re bringing in before you roll up your sleeves and do something completely customized in the Klip Editor.

 This is how I used a single multi-dimensional PowerMetric to build this dashboard.
-You can get the step by step instructions to connect to GA and use pre-defined PowerMetrics here (link to recipe book).

 Here’s a few tips before you try it yourself: